 Professional landscapers often apply sod directly over grass.
 The sod compresses the grass and limits its exposure to sunlight and water.
 This quickly kills the already existing grass in much the same way that a brick left on a lawn kills the grass beneath it.
 When the grass dies, it gives off nutrients that actually benefit the new sod above it.
 The main nutrient that the dead grass layer provides is nitrogen.
 Applying sod directly over grass is advantageous because it requires less work.
 The lawn does not need to be treated with herbicide.
 Also, you do not need to till your yard.
 This often means less expense.
 This is particularly true if you are hiring people to sod your lawn.
 Typically, they charge for all of the steps, which can include hauling away your old lawn.

 Some lawncare experts shy away from applying sod over existing grass when they are concerned about the level of the sod in comparison with other surfaces.
 For example, some landscapers remove grass before applying sod near sidewalks and driveways, where it is better to have the base of the soil even with the hard surfaces.

-If you want to install sod on bare ground, you can kill the existing grass with an herbicide such as RoundUp or glyphosate.
-Then you will need to till the soil.
+If you want to install sod on bare ground, till the soil.
 If your ground is already bare, you only need to grade it to ensure that it is level and drains water well.
 You also need to test your soil to determine if nutrients should be added.
 You can purchase a soil test from most garden centers, and you can have the soil sample tested by your local extension service.
 You should also test a soil sample if you are laying sod over grass.